DanielOrourke02/Discord-Bots/Monitor_CPU_Memory/README.md

 `help` - Lists commands

 `usage` - Outputs the CPU and MEMORY Usage (Percentage)

+# Duration to program

+10 minutes

+# Price

+No cost, did this to showcase my skills

 # Join the discord or DM me